This post contains affiliate links.

 Its mainstream success was accompanied by endless critical acclaim, praising Jackson for this immaculately recorded and produced album.
 The creating process was long and exhausting, as no song was released without being deemed absolutely perfect.
 This level of attention to detail contributed to the formation of an album that combined soul, rock, disco, and R&B in a way that was never so seamlessly achieved before.

 Therefore, Michale Jackson’s Thriller is an absolute must, especially for those just starting their vinyl collection.
 If you decide to pick up a copy, though, you’ll need to be diligent, as there’s still an incredible demand for this album.
 For this reason, the vinyl record often goes out of stock, so try to get your hands on it as soon as you can.
+I wrote an entire article about MJ that you might be interested in.
+You can find it here: Michael Jackson Albums You Should Own on Vinyl.

 This 86-minute record is one of the most brilliant and well-received debuts in music history.